tejasrsuthar/expense-tracker/REAEME.md

 ## Resolvers

 - Resolvers are functions that determine how to fetch the data associated with each field in the schema.

+## Features

+- Great developer experience: Helpful tooling for Typescript, Chrome devtools, and Vs code
+- Declarative data fetching: Write a query and receive data without manually tracking loading states
+  - Apollo client handles the full request lifecycle from start to finish including tracking loading and error states.
+Also there is no middleware boilerplate code to setup before malking your first request and you don't need to worry about the caching or transforming responses.
+All you have to do is describe the data your component needed and let apollo client handle the heavy lifting.
+- Designed for modern React: Take advantage of the latest React features such as hooks
+- Incrementally adoptable: Drop Apollo into any javascript app and incorporate it feature by feature
+- Universally compatible: Use any build setup and any GraphQL API
+- Community driven: Share knowledge with thousand developers in the graphql community